gprot42/android-wealth-ninja/README.md

 ## 🛠️ How It Works

 * **Data Sources:** Prices are fetched from reliable APIs: `Yahoo Finance` for stocks, `CoinGecko` for cryptocurrencies, and `Frankfurter.app` for currency conversions.
+* **Compound Calculations:** The calculator uses the formula `FV = PV × (1 + r)^n` where FV is future value, PV is present value, r is the annual growth rate, and n is the number of years.
+For crypto and stocks, it fetches current prices to calculate quantities and project future values.
 * **Local Storage:** All your data is saved locally on your device, ensuring offline access and data persistence between sessions.
 * **Dynamic Updates:** Easily add or remove items through simple dialogs.
 Prices auto-refresh to keep you informed.

+### Using the Compound Calculator
+The calculator helps you project future investment values by applying compound growth rates:

+1. **Enter your starting amount** (e.g., $1000)
+2. **Set the annual growth rate** (e.g., 30% for aggressive growth)
+3. **Specify the time period** in years (e.g., 5 years)
+4. **Choose your currency/asset** from the dropdown (USD, BTC, ETH, MSTR, CHF, GBP, PHP)
+5. **Tap Calculate** to see projected results

+For cryptocurrencies and stocks, the calculator fetches current market prices to determine how many units your investment would buy, then projects the future value based on the growth rate.

 ---